Museum education officers create and deliver a varied, dynamic and informative programme of museum education for adults and children

-As a museum education officer, you'll create and deliver a varied, dynamic and informative programme of museum education to adults and children.
-Delivering museum education is about more than teaching visitors about museum collections and individual exhibits.
-It can extend to the museum buildings themselves and also the history of the area.
-It can also address important issues relating to black history and Britain's colonial past, for example.
+As well as teaching visitors about museum collections and individual exhibits, your role as a museum education officer can extend to include the museum buildings themselves and the history of the area.
+You may address important cultural issues relating to black history and Britain's colonial past, for example, or global challenges such as sustainability and climate change.

 Responsibilities